jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 // let's consider a string just for its content size impl<T: AsRef<str>> ContentSize for T {
+    /// estimates string size based on character count
-    fn estimate_size(&self) -> usize {
+    /// note: This is an approximation and doesn't account for encoding overhead fn estimate_size(&self) -> usize {
         self.as_ref().len()
     }